- Jobber Blueprint /

 - Responding to plumbing emergencies

-Service and repair plumbers often work on-call shifts and respond to plumbing emergencies beyond the standard nine-to-five.
-They work with the (often stressed) home or business owner to quickly investigate the issue and make the repair.
+Service and repair plumbers usually work on-call shifts and respond to plumbing emergencies beyond the standard nine-to-five schedule.
+They must be prepared to work with homeowners and business owners to quickly investigate plumbing issues and provide fast emergency repairs.

 READ MORE: The 10 best plumbing blogs and resources